dpc10ster/RJafroc/README.md

 This is still under development and may be dropped in future in favor of an online book.

 # A CRAN version of `RJafroc` has been published #
 Thanks to help from Dr. Peter Phillips, version 1.2.0 of `RJafroc` has passed CRAN tests.
-This version is on the `cran` branch. **The complete (all vignettes and tests) and most current and tested version of the software is on the `master` branch.** The `development` branch is for ongoing development work (Version 1.2.0.9000).
-When finished and tested, the `development` branch should be merged with `master`, then file-size-limited and merged to CRAN branch, and then submitted to CRAN.
+This version is on the `cran` branch.

 # Those already familiar with installing R packages from GitHub can ignore the following directions #